pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/216567557-5b7b79ff-5726-4383-9165-91d13a03c961.png)

-## For configuration of master-slave setup manually, follow the below steps on all the nodes
+## Manual configuration of master-slave setup

 Here are the three nodes deployed by Terraform.